idiotekk/idiotekk.github.io/_posts/2021-11-27-blockchain_3.md

 3. APY drops to a few percent which is barely better than putting USD into bank.
 Price of native token stays.

 I choose ROME because it's the next-generation of Olympus (not necessarily better but offers something orthogonal and innovative) and still has the early-joiner rewards now, at this early stage.

+## Real-life application and oracles

+We need them badly for sure.
+Why?
+Look at what blockchain industry has been busy with: defi - swap tokens with tokens (not even with real money - centralized exchanges do that).
+NFT: swap tokens with tokens.
+Metaverse: swap token with tokens.
+Relay chains: provide platforms that support swapping of tokens.
+Meme coins: tokens.
+Stablecoins (Terra, USDT, USDC, ...): tokens that are pegged with real currencies.

+For blockchains to expand its influence, we need broader interaction of blockchains with the real world.
+- Social media
+- Sports betting, stock market predicting
+- Identity
+- Credentials

+# oracles
+Oracles will play an important role here.
+What is oracles?
+Oracles provide a way for the decentralized Web 3.0 ecosystem to access existing data sources, legacy systems, and advanced computations.